navidminapour/OnlineShopping/README.md

 The microservices were dockerized and implemented fully decoupled and not directly call each other but with publishing and subscribing to events.
 </p>
 <p>
-There are two kinds of Domain and Integration events with the consideration of eventual consistency which provided by NHibernate event listeners.
+There are two kinds of events, Domain and Integration events with the consideration of eventual consistency which provided by NHibernate event listeners.
 </p>
 <p>
 Domain events are just raised in-process (in-memory) and within the same transaction or operation while Integration events first persist in a transactional database and then are published to the message broker by a worker service.